-- Central Karoo has large tracts of natural vegetation, with excellent statutory protection of mountain catchment areas.
-Mountain catchment areas are important for water supply and source protection which are protected under the Mountain Catchment Areas Act (Act 63 of 1970). - Very sparsely located, and relatively compact settlements. - Vast tracks of livestock range. - Excellent scenic assets in the form of nature reserves, mountain passes, and heritage centres which can be better leveraged for tourism.
+- The Central Karoo has large tracts of natural vegetation, with excellent statutory protection of mountain catchment areas.
+Mountain catchment areas are important for water supply and source protection which are protected under the Mountain Catchment Areas Act (Act 63 of 1970). - Relatively compact settlements. - Vast tracks of livestock range. - Excellent scenic assets in the form of nature reserves, mountain passes, and heritage centres which can be better leveraged for tourism.